dhruvmah/htfi/README.md

 You can run this file by opening Terminal, navigating to the folder in which this file is located, and typing "python htfi.py"

-For any questions, please contact us at admin@hack4impact.org
+For any questions, please contact Dhruv Maheshwari at dhwari@gmail.com